amalsaidi10/Churn-prediction/README.md

 Some remark about XGBOOST model

-In XGBoost you can try to:
+1/In XGBoost you can try to:

 *reduce depth of each tree (max_depth),